-Our frustration and anger are marked as sign of aggression or sass.
+Our frustration and anger are marked as signs of aggression or sass.
 Why can’t people appreciate the fact that being sassy is simply a way for black women to voice their rage?
-But of course, in this modern age where caricatures associated with the sassy black women are glorified in the media, television and music, nobody takes the anger seriously.
+But of course, in this modern age where caricatures associated with the sassy black women are glorified in the media, television, and music, nobody takes the anger seriously.
 The lazy, clichéd trope of the ‘sassy black women’ is not only a problem in American tv but also present in British entertainment.
-The comedic playful sketch show Famalam, aired on BBC tackles this stereotype in one of their episodes, titled ‘When the sassy Black friend has enough.’
-Black British stars also face this problem, Alexandra Burke whilst on Strictly Come Dancing was labelled as a ‘diva’ and ‘difficult’ by the media, making it hard for her to gain votes, unlike her white counterparts.
+The comedic playful sketch show Famalam, aired on BBC, tackles this stereotype in one of their episodes, titled ‘When the sassy Black friend has enough.’
+Black British stars also face this problem, Alexandra Burke, whilst on Strictly Come Dancing was labeled as a ‘diva’ and ‘difficult’ by the media, making it hard for her to gain votes, unlike her white counterparts.

 Black women must uphold the outdated values associated with a woman’s character – ‘modest’ in speech and ‘reserved’ in manner, whilst also battling the stereotypes coupled with being black- ‘loud’ and ‘angry.’
 As a young African British, I cannot recall the number of times I have been told I was too loud when I was not or deemed too emotional when I was simply expressing my irritation.

 So why is it women, especially black women, face this problem?
 Why are black women considered aggressive rather than just expressive, or their assertive nature is mistaken for bullying?
 A study on women of color in STEM fields discovered that about 50% of women recounted how they faced repercussions when they expressed anger at work, with 54.2% of the black women reporting facing backlash for being too assertive.